 In this article, I’ll discuss why the Yanagisawa makes the best saxophone in the world… for me…

 Mainly because that’s what I play on and make music with everyday.

-I’m gonna take you through a few of the features of the latest WO series from Yanagisawa and let you know why I think they’re the best saxophones in the world from the perspective of a player and a repair technician.
+I’ll to take you through a few of the features of the latest WO series from Yanagisawa and let you know why I think they’re the best saxophones in the world from the perspective of a player and a repair technician.